hoganman/kalmanfilterjl/README.md

 # kalmanjl

- This is a simple Kalman filter implementation in Julia.
+ This is a Kalman filter implementation in Julia with examples.

  ## Requirements

- Julia 1.7 or at least Julia supporting the LinearAlgebra package.
+ * Julia 1.7
+ * SymPy

  ## Example: Falling Object Under Constant Acceleration

- A toy example of an object falling without air resistance is implemented in `constantaccel.jl`.
+ A toy example of an object falling without air resistance is demonstrated in `constantaccel.ipynb` notebook.
 The state vector is (h, hdot) where `h -> h + v t + 1/2 g t^2` and `hdot -> hdot + g t`.
 The measurement is (h, hdot) and so the observation matrix is the identity matrix.
-A Jupyter notebook is also available to visualize the results.

- ## Example: Falling Object Approaching Terminal Velocity
+ ## Example: Falling Object With Terminal Velocity

- A toy example of an object falling air resistance is implemented in `terminalvelocity.jl`.
+ A toy example of an object falling air resistance is demonstrated in the `terminalvelocity.ipynb`.
 The state vector is (h, hdot) like the previous example, however the state update equation must be modified.
 The velocity is modeled as `v -> v_inf tanh(g t / v_inf)` where `v_inf` is the velocity as time approaches infinity.
-The first and second deriviative of this function are used to update the state vector `h -> h + v t + 1/2 vdot t^2 + 1/3! vdotdot t^3` and `hdot -> hdot + vdot t + 1/2 vdotdot t^2`.
-The third-order derivatives are not included since they are very small comparitively.
+This example uses the Extended Kalman Filter.

  Instead of measuring the position and velocity, which makes the observation matrix the identity, the temperature is measured instead.
 A temperature versus altitude model is implemented to map to truth.